* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 - Electric Kettle

 Looking for RV kitchenware?
-I found these on Amazon and they are perfect for RV camping.
+I found this awesome set on Amazon, and they are perfect for RV camping.
+Make sure to add the bamboo drawer organizer to keep your silverware organized.

 - Instant Coffee and Sugar